fredg02/se.bitcraze.crazyflie.lib/se.bitcraze.crazyflie.lib.examples/README.md

 Execute an example by right-clicking on it and selecting **Run As** -> **Java Application**

-**Please make sure that a Crazyradio (PA) is connected and a Crazyflie 1.0 or 2.0 is switched on, when running the examples.**
+**Please make sure that a Crazyradio (PA) is connected and a Crazyflie is switched on, when running the examples.**
 (otherwise they will fail)

+* You might need to adjust the radio channel in the main method of the example classes, by default it's set to channel 80.

 ### On the command line